 Elizabeth: ...Oh... yeah…how could I have forgotten?
 Well, in that case, I’m going back to sleep right now.

-Brian: Ok, Liz, just one more thing.
-What do you want for breakfast?
+Brian: OK, Liz, just one more thing.
+What would you like for breakfast?

 Elizabeth: Just a hot coffee, and I’d like it black today.
-And we can have some we brought last night from the bakery.
+And we can have some of the rolls we brought back from the bakery last night.

-Brian: Ok.
-I got it.
-Bye.[Door closed]
+Brian: Fine.
+I’ll get up and dress quick and then I’ll be off.

-[Door open]
+[Door opens]

-Brian: Hey...Good morning Liz...are you eating breakfast with me or you still wanna sleep for a while?
+Brian: Liz – rise and shine!
+Good morning!...Hey, do we have a breakfast date or not?
+Or have you decided to sleep in?

-Elizabeth: What time is it right now?
+Elizabeth: (sleepily) What time is it?

-Brian: Hmmm. a quarter to ten.
-I think I should let you sleep more, so I didn’t wake you up immediately after I got home.
+Brian: Hmmm…it’s quarter to ten.
+You looked like you wanted to sleep more, so I didn’t call you right away after I got back.

 Elizabeth: A quarter to ten!
-I should get off my bed right now.
-Let’s see...Brian, where’s my coffee?
+Oh my gosh!
+I’d better get moving.
+Uh...did you bring coffee?

-Brian: I put it on the table next to the bed… so you don’t really have to bother yourself getting out of…
+Brian: I left it on the night stand for you… so you wouldn’t have to get up…

-Elizabeth: Brian…?
+Elizabeth: …Uh, Brian…?

-Brian: What’s up?
-Liz?
+Brian: Yeah?

-Elizabeth: What is that ice coffee for?
+Elizabeth: You got me iced coffee?

-Brian: For you and your favorite bread beside it…[suddenly aware] OH...I’m sorry, Liz...
+Brian: Yes, with your favorite rolls…[he suddenly remembers] (gasp) Oh...I’m sorry, Liz...

-Elizabeth: [Angered] I told you I want it BLACK! and HOT!
+Elizabeth: [Angry] You did hear me tell you I wanted “black” coffee this morning, right?
+And that I wanted it “hot”?

-Brian: [Guiltily] I’m sorry it’s like there’s something wrong with my head and I just think that perhaps you want some ice coffee with some milk today...I mean don’t you always prefer it in that way?
+Brian: [Guiltily] Oh, Liz, I’m sorry.
+My brain just registered “coffee,” so without thinking I got what you usually have, iced coffee with milk.

-Elizabeth: Yes!
-But I think I really need black coffeee especially after a sleepless night because of someone’s snores!
+Elizabeth: Yes, that is what I usually have.
+But today I really needed something stronger… after being kept awake all night by somebody’s snoring…not mentioning any names here!

 Brian: Oh.
-I’m really really sorry about that, Liz.
+I’m sorry, Liz.
 Let’s see if I can find an alternative...I think we have some hot chocolate in the cupboard…

-Elizabeth: [Annoyed] I don’t drink anything sweet in the morning!
-What’s wrong with you Brian?
+Elizabeth: [Annoyed] Oh, come on.
+You know perfectly well that I never have anything sweet in the morning!

-Brian: [Irritated] I’m just trying to fix the problem Ok?
-Liz.
-That’s what I’m always trying to do, and you’re the one who do the complaints all the time!
+Brian: [Irritated] I’m just trying to help, OK?
+That’s all I’m ever trying to do, but it’s never good enough!

-Elizabeth: [Indignantly] What?
-Who the heck has ears and does not listen?
-You just can’t fix that problem, can you?
-Last time you bought me a toast with peanut butter!
-I’m allergic to peanuts!
-I could’ve died!
+Elizabeth: [Indignantly] Trying to “help”?
+Like the time you brought me toast with peanut butter?
+With my peanut allergy?
+It could have killed me!

-Brian: [Yielding but mad] All right, you know what?
-I just don’t see what all the fuss is about.
-If you don’t want to get into trouble, just leave me out of your food.
-And I’m not going to buy anything for you next time.
-Enjoy your lovely meal.
-I’m going out.
+Brian: [Yielding but mad] OK, since it seems I can’t do the simplest thing for you without putting you in mortal danger, or at least a triggering a fit of anger, I’ll just renounce all involvement in your food life, OK?
+Enjoy your breakfast.
+(Heads for the door.)

 Elizabeth: What?
 Brian?
-Come back!
+You come back here!

-[Slamming the door]
+[Door slams]

-Brian: [Monologue with sound of footsteps] Sometimes I just don’t understand Liz.
-She has never been like this before, no matter how serious the problem is.
-I have to admit that I’m not very considerate, but she just don’t have to lose all her temper and yell at me like that.
-It’s coffee!
-She always cares about details...just think about the way she makes coconut cake.
-5 teaspoon is 5 teaspoon...or the flavor is lost…[suddenly]
+Brian: [Monologue, with sound of footsteps] Sometimes I just don’t get Liz.
+She was never like this before, no matter how serious the problem was.
+I admit that I’m not the most considerate partner in the world, but she doesn’t have to constantly lose her temper over every little thing and yell at me like that.
+It’s just coffee, for crying out loud.
+She obsesses over every last detail...like the way she makes coconut cake: 5 teaspoons must always be 5 teaspoons...or the whole thing is a flop…[suddenly]

-Random Clerk: Coconut cakes!
+Clerk: Coconut cake!
 Fresh from the oven!
 Would you like to try some, sir?

-Brian: Oh! [shock] Sure. [chewing] Hey, it tastes really good!
-How much is it for 6-inch-round? [fade out]
+Brian: Oh! [stunned] Sure, thanks. [chewing] Hey, this is really good!
+How much for a 6-inch-round cake? [fade out]

 Brian: [Coming back] Liz?
-Are you still at home?
+Anybody home?